 To master the volley shot, begin by using a continental grip, where you are essentially “shaking hands” with the racquet.

-Tip #1 - The most important tip for hitting a volley properly is to keep your hitting elbow tucked in tight to your body.
+Tip #1 – Keep your hitting elbow tucked in tight to your body.

-This is important because it keeps your arm from swinging back too far and allows for your racquet to be in the optimal position to block or rebound the ball back over the net.
+This is important because it keeps your arm from swinging back too far.
+This allows your racquet to be in the best position to block or rebound the ball back over the net.

 It won’t matter if you’re hitting a forehand volley or a backhand volley, your hitting elbow should always be tucked in towards your body.